Why we did this project

 - the capacity and sustainability of the system to deal with both current and future demand, and where the challenges and opportunities might lie for government departments

-We will review published literature and work with local system leaders in a small number of case study areas to understand their emerging approaches.
+We have reviewed published literature and work with local system leaders in a small number of case study areas to understand their emerging approaches.

-Our partners at the University of York will also gather the views of people with lived experience of sleeping rough on accessing health services in each of the local areas.
+Our partners at the University of York have also gathered the views of people with lived experience of sleeping rough on accessing health services in each of the local areas.